isxuowo/mcwiki/Machine-Upgrades.md

 ![Imgur](https://i.imgur.com/c28IUDi.png)

-Every machine/generator can receive a Machine Upgrade, and your choice of either an Ender or Nether Upgrade.
+Every devive can receive a Machine Upgrade, and your choice of either an Ender or Nether Upgrade.
 Shift+Right click the upgrade on a machine to install.
 Ender/Nether upgrades require a Machine Upgrade to have been installed in the machine.

-Machine Upgrades generally improve power an efficiency by a bit.
-Ender Upgrades generally greatly improve efficieny, which Nether Upgrades generally improve power but at a cost.
+Machine Upgrades generally improve power and efficiency by a bit.
+Ender Upgrades generally greatly improve efficiency, while Nether Upgrades generally improve power but at a cost.
 However, the upgrades sometimes unlock entire new abilities.

 Some machines are not affected by upgrades.